tina-machi/tina-machi/README.md

 # 👋 Hi, I'm Tina Le!

 # 💫 About Me:
-🎓 3rd-year Computing Science major at the University of Alberta<br>💼 Vice President of the WiCys University of Alberta Student Chapter<br>💻 Interested in software development, data analysis, AI, and cybersecurity!<br>🚀 Excited to learn new technologies and collaborate on impactful projects
+🎓 4th-year Computing Science major at the University of Alberta<br>💼 Vice President of the WiCys University of Alberta Student Chapter<br>💻 Interested in data analysis, software development, AI, and cybersecurity!<br>🚀 Excited to learn new technologies and collaborate on impactful projects

 ## 🌐 Connect With Me!: